Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 - Next, add sprinkles on top of the icing.
 Enjoy!

-- Chill the cookies in a single layer on a piece of wax paper in the refrigerator.
+- Chill the cookies in a single layer on a piece of wax paper in the refrigerator to set the icing quickly.

 - Then stack in a container, keep chilled.
 Will stay good in fridge up to two weeks.